 Phase 1: DM711 Exploring the Contours of Ministry (4 units).
 All students in the Personalized Track begin with this online course.
-This course is the gateway to the Doctor of Ministry Program at Fuller and serves as a general orientation to the program and an introduction to the theological method and practices of the program.
+For the Personalized track, this course is the gateway to the Doctor of Ministry Program at Fuller and serves as a general orientation to the program and an introduction to the theological method and practices of the program.